 Food Blogging Disasters happen, but not too many food bloggers show you the behind the scenes kitchen disasters.
 I posted a photo of a recipe disaster on my Facebook page that my followers really enjoyed.
 So I thought why not show you the things that go wrong because believe me, there are many recipes that I develop that do not make the cut onto Erren’s Kitchen.

-Point in case – I have yet to master the perfect brownie.
+The point in case – I have yet to master the perfect brownie.
 Brownies are my white whale.
 Every time I try to create a recipe for them, something goes wrong.
 I have come close, but until I have a tested, perfect recipe, I will not publish it.

-I recently developed my own New York Cheese Cake recipe that tasted fantastic, but didn’t set in the middle so, back to the drawing board I go.
-My recipe New Jersey Crumb Cake took three trial runs before I got it right and I have a recipe for Millionaire Short Bread I have failed at twice, but am still trying!
+I recently developed my own New York Cheese Cake recipe that tasted fantastic but didn’t set in the middle so, back to the drawing board I go.
+My recipe New Jersey Crumb Cake took three trial runs before I got it right and I have a recipe for Millionaire Short Bread I have failed at twice but am still trying!

 The image above for my homemade snicker cups is to me, is a less than perfect shot, but it’s not bad which is why it made the cut.
-What you don’t get to see are the really bad shots or kitchen disasters that take place when recipes gone wrong.
+What you don’t get to see are the really bad shots or kitchen disasters that take place when recipes have gone wrong.